Artificial intelligence controversies: Google Gemini image generation controversy (2024)

 In February 2024, social media users reported that Google's Gemini chatbot was generating images that featured people of color and women in historically inaccurate contexts—such as Vikings, Nazi soldiers, and the Founding Fathers—and refusing prompts to generate images of white people.
 The images were derided on social media, including by conservatives who cited them as evidence of Google's "wokeness", and criticized by Elon Musk, who denounced Google's products as biased and racist.
 In response, Google paused Gemini's ability to generate images of people.
 Google executive Prabhakar Raghavan released a statement explaining that Gemini had "overcompensate[d]" in its efforts to strive for diversity and acknowledging that the images were "embarrassing and wrong".
 Google CEO Sundar Pichai called the incident offensive and unacceptable in an internal memo, promising structural and technical changes, and several employees in Google's trust and safety team were laid off days later.
 The market reacted negatively, with Google's stock falling by 4.4 percent, and Pichai faced growing calls to resign.
 The image generation feature was relaunched in late August 2024, powered by its new Imagen 3 model.

+Project Panama (since 2024)

+As part of their training of AI models, some AI companies are buying, scanning and destroying books en masse.
+An internal memorandum from Anthropic said that Project Panama was the name of their effort to "destructively scan all the books in the world", and that a codename was to be used because they didn't want the practice to be publicly known.
+This activity was first publicly known during Bartz v.
+Anthropic litigation, when a judge qualified it as fair use.
+Since that moment, the practice was also followed by other AI companies, in addition to Anthropic.
+The books destroyed include rare, out-of-print, and obscure books.
+In August 2026, an investigation by 404 Media revealed that Amazon was following the same practice.

+The reason for AI companies to follow that practice is to prevent lawsuits from authors, since the books are legally bought in a physical form, and this entitles the owner full rights over the physical copy, including the right to destroy it.
+Legally, the conversion of a physical book into a digital file for internal model training is considered as a "transformative" fair use case.
+Internal documents from Anthropic revealed that the company planned to destructively scan a copy of "all the books in the world".
+Over a single six-month vendor contract, Anthropic had plans to scan between 500,000 and 2 million books.
+Anthropic's Project Panama began in early 2024.

+When following this practice, AI companies prefer books published before 2022 (year when ChatGPT, the first widely-available generative AI chatbot, was released), so the book's text is fully free of any AI-generated content, since training an AI model with AI-generated text does not allow the model to become any "smarter".